 Inter-instrumental statistics and seasonal dependence were further evaluated.
-It was observed that the two products tended to have good agreement throughout the year (generally with $\pm 10$ %, see Table 5 and Fig. 5 panels (m-p)), with maximal

-5 differences at high SZAs (i.e. >2.5° below the horizon, panel (a)) or at very low NO2 (i.e. below the Pandora's sensitivity cutoff, as demonstrated in the tailing behavior of Fig. 3).
-Further, no seasonal dependence on $R^2$ was observed as $R^2$ remained high throughout the year (>95 %, Table 5 and Fig. 5 panels (m-p)).
+It was observed that the two products tended to have good agreement throughout the year (generally with $\pm 10\%$; see Table 5 and Fig. 5m-p), with maximal differences at high SZAs (i.e., > 2.5° below the horizon; Fig. 5a) or at very low NO2 (i.e., below the Pandora's sensitivity cutoff, as demonstrated in the tailing behavior of Fig. 3).
+Further, no seasonal dependence on R^2 was observed as R^2 remained high throughout the year (> 95\%; Table 5 and Fig. 5m-p).

-Other statistics presented in Table 5 and Figure 5 show a slight seasonal dependence in the measured values.
-An interesting seasonal and SZA dependence was observed in the ratio and slope data in Table 5 in that the wintertime ratios and slopes were

-- 10 always larger than their summertime counterparts (excluding the pre-sunrise data), and can be most clearly seen in the ratio and difference data in Fig. 5.
+Other statistics presented in Table 5 and Fig. 5 show a slight seasonal dependence in the measured values.
+An interesting seasonal and SZA dependence was observed in the ratio and slope data in Table 5 in that the wintertime ratios and slopes were always larger than their summertime counterparts (excluding the pre-sunrise data) and can be most clearly seen in the ratio and difference data in Fig. 5.
 Ideally, the ratio and inter-instrument offset would remain constant regardless of season, though this was not observed.
-What is observed is a disproportionate increase in the Pandora-measured SCD (i.e. increasing difference and ratio) from summer to winter compared to M07.
-Even after removing data where SCD<1x10 the wintertime ratios remain disproportionately high (not shown), therefore this cannot be attributed to Pandora's low-SCD trailing affect.
-While the - 15 source of this seasonal dependence remains unknown, the observed seasonality changed slow enough that the correlations and regressions were not significantly influenced.
+What is observed is a disproportionate increase in the Pandorameasured SCD (i.e., increasing difference and ratio) from